jgscott/learnR/cps/cps.md

     ##      Not    Union
     ## 36.17808 39.82292

-And older works tend to earn more on average, than younger workers (the correlation is about 17%):
+And older workers tend to earn more on average, than younger workers (the correlation is about 17%):

     cor(wage ~ age, data=cps)